 Yoga can light the path to total transformation in life.
 I personally was able to walk away from an alcohol, cigarette and drug habit (dependency) that had been a core part of my identity for my entire adult life, and to do so with joy.

-It can help you to instill new habits into your life, and remove unhelpful ones.
+It can help you to instil new habits into your life, and remove unhelpful ones.

 Yoga is a transformative system for personal growth.
 It is SO much more than getting a thin and bendy body!